 The 201 session is the next step on your path to professional school as it builds on the foundational knowledge shared during Pre-Health 101.
-This session provides strategies on how to make yourself standout by reviewing the requirements to build a competitive health professional school application.
+This session provides tools on building a portfolio, along with strategies on how to make yourself stand out by reviewing the requirements to build a competitive health professional school application.